Kascique/number-to-word/README.md

-# -Number-to-word---Zero-to-Centillion
+# -Number-to-word-Zero-to-Centillion
-Convert numbers to word from Zero to Centillion
+This JavaScript Class can be use to convert any number from zero to centillion to words